Tom Schneider

 10' X 6'

 A mixture of wall/floor patterns.
 The question begs of: What is she waiting for?
-Why has her head been shaved bold?, and why is she staring into blackness?
+Why has her head been shaved?, and why is she staring into blackness?

 Print | Sitemap